BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

   - Repeat the above setups (setup materials and run the job) for the paper and metal project.
     - order does not matter, just make sure you have the correct job for the selected material!

+# Where to go from here

+Ona area that we have not explored in this introductory material is using engraving into metals.
+While the results are promising, they take awhile - a small piece of metal can easily require 20 minutes.
+This is due to the slow speeds required, as well as the fine level of detail (lines/cm or DPI).

+Another area is the engraving of raster images.
+Here one must experiment with the dot duration and the speed, along with the algorithm used to establish the dot pattern.
+Again, these take time to process, too much for a single intro class.